rachaelkalicun/evercooked_blog/source/blog/parmatieddi.html.md

 ## Parmatieddi (Palm Sunday Pasta)

 This traditional pasta is shaped by hand and typically served with meat sauce on Palm Sunday.
 This version uses semolina flour, but you can use all-purpose if that’s what you have on hand.
 I served it with homemade focaccia, too, to dip into the delicious ragu.
+[Here is a recipe for a simple meat ragu](/blog/pork-beef-ragu).

 Makes enough for about 4 servings.